Steelhammer/lightcontrol/README.md

 lightcontrol-install.txt contains instructions for getting started.

-The tool is limited to the arctech protocal using self learning receivers.
+The tool is limited to the arctech protocol using self learning receivers.
 All tests have been performed using NEXA receivers.

 ## Other